-As a result of changes in the fair value of tranche rights and warrants, we recognized other income of \$0.8 million and \$1.3 million for the three months ended March 31, 2019 and 2020, respectively.
-As of March 31, 2020, the tranche rights and the warrants have been settled and the remaining liability has been reclassified to preferred stock.
+As a result of changes in the fair value of the tranche right and anti-dilution warrants liabilities, we recognized other income of \$1.3 million and \$1.0 million for the years ended December 31, 2020 and 2019, respectively.
+In October 2019, as part of the corporate reorganization, the anti-dilution warrants were settled and the related liability was removed from the consolidated balance sheets.
+As of December 31, 2020, the tranche rights have been settled and the remaining liability has been reclassified to additional paid-in capital.